 WEDC may certify a person to receive tax benefits if the person is operating or intends to operate a business in Wisconsin and the person applies and enters into a contract with WEDC.
 The certification may remain in effect for no more than 10 cumulative years.
-A person is eligible to receive tax benefits if, in each year for which the person claims tax benefits, the person increases net employment in Wisconsin in the person's business above the net employment in Wisconsin in the person's business during the year before the person was certified, as determined by WEDC under its policies and procedures.
+A person is eligible to receive tax benefits if, in each year for which the person claims tax benefits, the person increases net employment in Wisconsin in the person's business above the net employment in Wisconsin in the person's business above the net employment in Wisconsin in the person's business above the net employment by WEDC under its policies and procedures.

-Subject to a reallocation of early stage seed investment credits (see below), WEDC may allocate up to \$17,000,000 in tax benefits in 2016 and up to \$22,000,000 per year thereafter.
-WEDC may award more than \$17 million in a calendar year because awards typically cover multiple years.
-However, the actual amount allocated to all awardees in total in a given year may not exceed the annual maximum, notwithstanding any transferred credits.
+WEDC may allocate up to \$17 million in tax benefits in 2016 and up to \$22 million per year thereafter.
+WEDC may, with the approval of the Joint Committee on Finance, exceed the annual \$22 million maximum by up to an additional \$10 million.
 Any unused allocation may be carried forward.
 WEDC may require a person to repay any tax benefits the person claims for a year in which the person failed to employ an eligible employee required by an agreement.

-Electronic and Information Technology Manufacturing Zone None Credit, s.
-71.28 (3wm)
+Electronic and Information Technology Manufacturing Zone Credit, s.
+71.28(3wm) None -- ------